IES Vienna: Music

 Each semester, students must carry 15 to 19 credit hours.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
 Students enroll in four IES area studies courses (or the equivalent in University courses) and one German Language course each semester.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students take either English-taught or German-taught IES Abroad Music courses in Music History, Theory and Performance Studies, and they may also select elective courses from among those offered on the European Culture and Society program.
 All students take a German Language course at the appropriate level.
 Students proficient in German may enroll in courses at the prestigious Universität Wien

 Additional features of the Music program include performance workshops, private lessons, practice rooms, concerts and recitals, 50-seat concert hall, field study excursions, guest speakers and instrument storage lockers to allow students to bring their own instruments.

 IES offers Field Study trips that complement the courses and help build general knowledge of Austrian culture and society.
 Past excursions include political and economic institutions such as the Austrian Parliament and the United Nations Office, historical sites and cultural events include city tours, extracurricular sporting events, museum visits, theater performances, theater and classical concerts.

 Internships are available in music research, arts and culture, education, business, and public service.
 Proficiency in German is not required for Education Field Experience and Public Service internships, but is recommended for Business internships.
 Students must enroll in accompanying seminar to earn credit.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

-Orientation: Students receive a four-day orientation upon arrival, followed by three weeks of intensive German language instruction.
+Students receive a three-day orientation upon arrival, followed by three weeks of intensive German language instruction.